 Fruit Facts and Your Teeth

-Citrus fruits are well-known for both their acidity.
-Lemons, limes, and grapefruits all add strong flavor to without sugar due to their pH level.
+Citrus fruits are well-known for their acidity.
+Lemons, limes, and grapefruits all add a strong flavor without sugar due to their pH level.
 Many people add them to their water to give it a refreshing taste.
 The lingering acid from these fruits can alter the acid levels in your mouth and contribute to the development of dental caries.
 As with carbonated waters, by rinsing your mouth out with plain water after drinking you can essentially rid your mouth of the acidic mixture.

-Dental caries are created when acid is able to dissolve the calcium from your teeth.
+Dental caries is created when acid is able to dissolve the calcium from your teeth.
 The metabolization of sugar by S. mutans bacteria is especially efficient at causing tooth decay.
 Because the sugar and bacteria are “stuck” in plaque, they can cause massive damage to concentrated areas of the tooth.
 However, there are several other more subtle acids that can cause a pH imbalance in the mouth and lead to tooth decay.
 The best way for you to prevent cavities from forming is by preventing acid from causing any changes.
 You can do this by brushing your teeth twice daily for two minutes at a time, and by flossing once each day.
-Another way to prevent the development of cavities is by making twice yearly appointments with your Melbourne, Florida dentist.
+Another way to prevent the development of cavities is by making twice-yearly appointments with your Melbourne, Florida dentist.
 Dr. Brazdo can clean your teeth to remove cavity-causing plaque and tartar as well as fill and treat any cavities that may have formed.
 Call today to schedule your appointment today!